 The Oppo F11 Pro comes with a stunning gradient finish.
 It comes in Colours ranging from blue to black to purple and though it is made of plastic, it really does look like glass.
 The phone seems pretty durable and doesn’t feel cheap despite the plastic but, of course, at this price point waterproofing is a bit much to ask for.

 It probably wouldn’t even be possible either thanks to one of the F11 pros key features, that is, the motorized pop-up selfie camera that hides inside the body and comes out when you need it.
-It isn’t slow but we’ve seen faster on other phones.
+It isn’t slow but we’ve seen faster ones on other phones.

 Oppo did a nice job with the aesthetics on the F11 Pro though.
 The healthy cam is directly in the centre in line with the rear camera bump, it all looks symmetrical and kind of satisfying and since the bump is centred, the phone doesn’t wobble much on a table, of course, you could slap on the included case if you want the most stability.